starschema/business-objects-universe-extractor/Readme.md

 ### Configuring the application ###

 The application is configurable through a XML file: [src/main/resources/BOTConfig.xml](src/main/resources/BOTConfig.xml).
-For the detailed explanation of the structure of the config see the `BOT_Configuration.docx` document.
+For the more details please check the [config file](src/main/resources/BOTConfig.xml).

 ### Running the application ###